Platform logo

 10. Video screening

-Figure 1.
-A multisensory waiting room in the Emergency Department of Careggi, Florence.
-Drawing by Martina Di Prisco, the author.
-The project was born from the collaboration between the University Hospital Careggi, the Center for Autism P.A.M.A.P.I., and the startup DU IT, through an interdisciplinary research process centred on the links between the spatial characteristics and the clinical status of people with disabilities referred to as autism.
+Figure 1: A multisensory waiting room in the Emergency Department of Careggi, Florence.
+Drawing by Martina Di Prisco.
+The project was born from the collaboration between the University Hospital Careggi, the Centre for Autism P.A.M.A.P.I., and the startup DU IT, through an interdisciplinary research process centred on the links between the spatial characteristics and the clinical status of people with disabilities referred to as autism.

 Case 2.
 Edgecliff Medical Centre, New South Wales, Australia, 2012

 The common areas and waiting rooms of the Edgecliff Medical Centre (Figure 2), a small daycare centre for children with autism, have been designed and conceived as central places, not separated from the therapeutic space.
-Therapy and formal and informal meetings between parents, and parents and doctors are encouraged in these spaces, to make the child feel free to move and explore in a non-hospital-looking environment.
-It includes a place to play and talk, organized between reception and play activity rooms, characterized by circular geometries, soft furnishings, indirect lighting and colours that can create a calm and relaxing atmosphere.
-At 150sqm, the project was modest in its footprint but sets a clear example of digitally fabricated interiors, and a prototype to see how these projects perform.
+Therapy and formal and informal meetings between parents and doctors are encouraged in these spaces to make the child feel free to move and explore in a non-hospital-looking environment.
+It includes a place to play and talk, organised between reception and play activity rooms, characterised by circular geometries, soft furnishings, indirect lighting, and colours that can create a calm and relaxing atmosphere.
+At 150 square metres, the project was modest in its footprint but set a clear example of digitally fabricated interiors and a prototype to see how these projects perform.

 Case 3.
 New Royal Hospital for Children and Young People (RHCYP), Edinburgh, Scotland, 2021